 A Legacy of Advancing Essential Healthcare

-1931 — Two Iowa physicians, Drs.
+1931 — Two physicians, Drs.
 Ralph Falk and Don Baxter, launch the Don Baxter Intravenous Products Corporation as the first manufacturer of commercially prepared IV solutions.
 Previously, only large research centers and university hospitals had the facilities to produce their own intravenous solutions, which were of variable quality and limited in quantity.

 1933 — The company opens its first manufacturing facility in a renovated automobile showroom in Glenview, Illinois, USA, where six employees produce the complete line of five sterile solutions in glass containers.